-Harley-Davidson Is Hiring Interns to Ride Across America This Summer
+Harley-Davidson Has Selected 8 Interns to Ride Across America This Summer

 What does your dream summer look like?
 Does it involve spending a lot of time outdoors versus inside under fluorescent lights?
 Developing your career but saving some time to travel?